WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - the **s3 export is one time operation**.
 For **real time, use `Kinesis Data streams` or `Lambda`** for **near-real time (buffered) use `Kinesis Firehose`**.

+###### Embedded metrics format

+- instead of using the sdk to synchronously put metrics data, just log `JSON` data in specified format.

+* EMF will handle up to 100 metrics per `JSON` blob.

 ###### Log retention

 - **by default** CloudWatch keeps the logs forever. **But after 15 months you cannot access them through console**.